 browser to view it.

-docs folder.
-If you are building from source, ensure that you have all of the required
+If you want to build the documentation from source, ensure that you have all of the required Python packages installed using:

 pip install -r requirements_optional.txt pip install -r docs/requirements.txt

-To manually build the documentation, execute the following commands:
+To build the documentation, execute the following command:

 cd docs && make html && cd ..